vivshaw/vivshaw.github.io/_posts/blog/2017-02-03-robot-brain-scala.md

 def sigmoid_prime (z: DenseMatrix[Double]) = sigmoid(z) :* (-sigmoid(z) + 1.0)
 ```

 And now, it's constructor time.
 We want a field for the number of layers, and fields for our weights and biases for each layer.
 We'll use Breeze stats to randomly initialize the weights and biases to the Gaussian distribution with range [0, 1].
+To do this, let's take Scala's awesome for-comprehensions for a spin.

 ```scala
 val layers = sizes.length